-- 2. Click on the "+" next to the HC Series OSD entry in the Touch Screen Options list to view the OSD configuration settings. - Power Scheme is not applicable to the HC OSD. - User Interface is not applicable to the HC OSD. - Advanced Settings Some of the fields shown are not applicable to the OSD configuration.
+- 2. Click on the "+" next to the HC Series OSD entry in the Interface Devices (OSD) list to view the OSD configuration settings. - Power Scheme is not applicable to the HC OSD. - User Interface is not applicable to the HC OSD. - Advanced Settings Some of the fields shown are not applicable to the OSD configuration.
 Listed below are the fields that are important when using the OSD:

-- Show Photos Tab: Set this to Yes to enable the OSD photo browser, or No to hide the photos browser on the OSD. - The Video Display field selects the display to which the HC controller is connected.
-This will allow the software to manage the power and inputs for the selected display.
-For this training, select Theater TV (added in Lesson 9: Configuring Home Theater) as the display for the OSD. - The Video Display Source field selects the source on the display to which the controller is connected.
-This will automatically switch the display to the selected source when the g! button is pressed on the remote control.
+- The Video Display field selects the display or zone output to which the HC controller OSD is connected.
+This will allow the software to manage the power and inputs for the OSD.
+For this training, select Theater TV (added in Lesson 9: Configuring Home Theater) as the display for the OSD. - The Video Display Source field selects the source on the display or zone output to which the controller is connected.
+This will automatically switch the display or zone to the selected source when the g! button is pressed on the remote control.
 Select Slot 3 as the Video Display Source. - The Switch to Source before off field allows you to set the display back to a default input before turning off the zone.
 This is primarily used when you are navigating the OSD, turn off the Media Zone, and on next use wish the TV to not wake up on the OSD input (to avoid HDMI delay).